 4. INVOLVEMENT: Who’s involved in making the comprehensive plan?

 Response: Everyone!
 First and foremost, it’s a community-centered process.
 The comprehensive plan process entails an extended community conversation that intentionally engages all stakeholders – residents/citizens, neighborhoods, businesses, the college, town government, non-profits, and institutions.
-To assist with public engagement, visioning, and plan composition, an experienced consultant will be selected by a commissioner-appointed committee of citizens, staff, and elected officials.
+To assist with public engagement, visioning, and plan composition, an experienced team of public engagement practitioners was selected by a commissioner-appointed committee of citizens, staff, and elected officials.
+Led by Clarion Associates and Planning Next, the planning process will feature dedicated public engagement beginning in the Fall of 2018.
+A variety of events, tools, and meeting formats will encourage community members to provide insight into our community via in-person meetings/workshops, email, and online as well as hard-copy surveys.
+For a general outline of the process, please see the Timeline tab.
+The Plan Advisory Group and Publicity & Outreach Committees have now been filled to help us guide this process.

 5. SCHEDULE: When will this process begin?

 Response: In May the board of commissioners appointed a group of citizens, staff, and elected officials to draft and distribute a Request for Proposals, which was released May 25, 2018.
-Over the summer proposals will be reviewed and a consultant selected by this group.
+Over the summer proposals were reviewed, interviews conducted, and a consultant recommended by this group.
+After reviewing their qualifications and meeting with the recommended firm at their August 28 meeting, the Davidson Board of Commissioners directed staff to enter into a contract with Clarion Associates of Chapel Hill, NC.
 Public engagement will begin in the Fall of 2018.
 For more information on the schedule, see the "Timeline" tab on the comprehensive plan web page; or, see Section 3.4 Work Scope of the RFP (located on the Documents tab of the comprehensive plan webpage).

 6. REQUEST FOR PROPOSALS (RFP): What is an RFP?